 Commercial loans have a fixed repayment schedule that is suited to you and how much you are able to pay back monthly.
 There is no risk of unexpected increase of this repayment.
 The only increase added to your loan will be interest.

-The immediate benefit of a commercial property finance loan is that your business will immediately obtain the money it needs to expand.
+The immediate benefit of a commercial property finance loan is that your dental practice will immediately obtain the money it needs to expand.
 This enables you to invest in your commercial property immediately, allowing you to substantially build your capital.
 Property value increases over time, therefore, when your property gains value, your business’ capital will also increase.

 Commercial mortgages have fixed monthly repayments.
 As the repayment schedule is divided over a long period of time, your repayments are designed to be manageable for you, even if your loan is a large amount.
 This means that your loan will enable you to plan and grow your business accordingly, enabling you to structure the finance of your business with certainty.